-bigpigeon.us webpage WWII - Germany > ETO > ETO Communications Zone, updated by RAC 17 May 2022
+bigpigeon.us webpage WWII Germany > The ETO > ETO Comm.
+Zone, © 2024 by Robert A. Christiansen, updated by RAC 29 Jun 2024.

-The Ports Problem:
+The Ports Problem

 At first, Allied troops were supplied directly from the beach, especially by LST (Landing Ship Tank) ships that could run up on the beach, drop their ramps, and unload onto land.
 This capability was weather-dependent, and fortunately for the next several months the weather was generally cooperative, except for the storm mentioned in the following paragraph.

-The first major French port, Cherbourg in Normandy, was captured on June 29 but port destruction was so great that it was mid-August until it was available for limited use.
+The first major French port, Cherbourg in Normandy, was captured on 29 June but port destruction was so great that it was mid-August until it was available for limited use.

 In addition to a shortage of port facilities, the Communications Zone experienced other logistics issues: